AjinkyaBapat/KatakodaRepo/scenario/step2.md

-After running this command, a new container will be created & it's Container ID will be printed on terminal.
+After running this command, a new container will be created & its Container ID will be printed on terminal.